 Unsure about your French table manners?
 Click Here to download > > How to avoid these 10 food etiquette mistakes !

-Updated 11 October 2023 by Leyla Alyanak
+Updated 14 December 2025 by Leyla Alyanak

 Some things on this list will be ultra-familiar, while others may make you scratch your head in confusion.

-Let's go!
 So really, what DO French people eat at Christmas?

 It will come as no surprise that the French are super traditional when it comes to Christmas – in fact, a survey showed that given the choice, 9 out of 10 French would prefer a "traditional" Christmas dinner in France to something more innovative.
 Why am I not surprised?

-As an aside, while Christmas is the family meal, New Year's is reserved for friends.
+Christmas tree in Strasbourg by Claude Truong-Ngoc / Wikimedia Commons CC BY-SA 3.0As an aside, while Christmas is the family meal, New Year's is often reserved for friends.
 (Of course all these are generalizations and you will find plenty of exceptions.)

-The main French Christmas meal will either take place at supper on December 24th or at lunch on Christmas Day.
-There's no set time for it, although if it's on the 24th, it will usually end well before midnight so that families can attend Midnight Mass.
-Often, this is the only time they'll see the inside of a church all year...
+There's no set time for it, although if it's on the 24th, it will usually end well before midnight so that families can attend mass.
+For some, this could be the only time they'll see the inside of a church all year...

 Even after all these years, with my parents long gone, I still have a traditional Christmas meal every year.

-Again, according to surveys, the traditional French food list for Christmas includes:
+Again, according to surveys, the "traditional" French food list for Christmas includes:

 Let's look at each in detail.

-While it is deeply ingrained in French culture, awareness of the controversies surrounding foie gras is growing, even in France, and people are taking note.
+A bûche de NoëlWhile it is deeply ingrained in French culture, awareness of the controversies surrounding foie gras is growing, even in France, and people are taking note.
 Several cities have banned foie gras from their official menus, and more will undoubtedly do so.
 Foie gras producers are exploring humane methods of producing this delicacy, and everyday French are rethinking their consumption.

-But the numbers continue to speak for themselves: 70% of the world's foie gras is produced in France, and 93% of French eat foie gras.
+But the numbers continue to speak for themselves: 70% of the world's foie gras is produced in France, and 93% of French people eat foie gras.

 Either way, foie gras remains the most beloved traditional French Christmas food, with producers sending out their order lists months in advance.